In this article, we will show you how to get started using Ansys in the Nimbix Cloud.

 Running Interactive Applications

-You can run ANSYS applications in a 3D graphical environment just like you would from your own desktop.
-The Nimbix Cloud powered by JARVICE 2.0 a powerful remote experience directly in your browser or connecting with a Real VNC client.
+You can run Ansys applications in a 3D graphical environment just like you would from your own desktop.
+The Nimbix Cloud powered by JARVICE a powerful remote experience directly in your browser or connecting with a Real VNC client.
 This is a very useful tool for pre/post processing which eliminates extra data movement back and forth from the cloud.
 Additionally, you can conduct your simulation work from any location and from any device.
-To get started, click the Compute tab and select the ANSYS product you would like to use.
-You will be presented with options as in the below screen shots.
+To get started, click the Compute tab and select the Ansys product you would like to use.
+You will be presented with options as in the screenshot to the right.

 You will see your job status.
 Possible Statuses are: Submitted, Processing, Completed, Completed with Error.
 If you see Completed with Error immediately, it means there may be an issue with your license setup, or input files.
 Check the output provided in your status email for information on the error.
 Click on a Processing job to see details and to connect.
 You may click the green connect button to use your application directly in the browser.
 Alternatively, and for better 3D performance, you may use a VNC Client to connect.
 We recommend Real VNC for the best Ansys experience.

 If you would like a better 3D experience, you may wish to download the Real VNC client.
 For connection information, expand your job details and press the gray Help button.
 This will launch a pop up with connection information.
 Generally, the connection information is: hostname: NAE-XXX-XXX-XXX-XXX.jarvice.com:1 password: the password that is set for you job available in the Dashboard.